Fountain5405/adaptiveblocksizesim/README.md

 # Windows
 # Open PowerShell and run:
-cd wasm-sim/pkg
+cd docs
 python -m http.server 8000
-# Then open http://localhost:8000 in your browser
+# Then open http://localhost:8000/docs/ in your browser
 ```

 ### Manual Testing
-1. Open your browser and navigate to `http://localhost:8000`
+1. Open your browser and navigate to `http://localhost:8000/docs/`
 2. Click "Run Simulation" to test the WebAssembly engine
 3. Try different traffic patterns and parameters
 4. Test the performance comparison mode